 St. Louis’ breakout season came in 2002-03 when he scored 33 goals and 70 points.
 The 2003-04 season turned him into a star.
 He won the Art Ross for leading the league in scoring with 94 points.
 He also won both the Hart Trophy and Pearson Award (now the Lindsay Award) for being voted the top player in the league by both the writers and players.
 He scored nine goals and 24 points in the postseason to help the Lightning win their first Stanley Cup in franchise history.

-His time in Tampa Bay came to an end in 2014 when he was traded to the New York Rangers.
-He is the all-time franchise leader with 588 assists and 953 points.
-St. Louis is second all-time with 972 games played and third with 365 goals.
+St. Louis’ time in Tampa Bay came to an end in 2014 when he was traded to the New York Rangers.
+He is the all-time franchise leader with 588 assists and 953 points and is second all-time with 972 games played and third with 365 goals.
 After retiring from the NHL in 2015 and being away from the game for a while, he took over behind the bench of the Montreal Canadiens on an interim basis during the 2021-22 season and then got the full-time gig a short time after.

 Red Wings Bring Back Hasek

 Dominik Hasek signed a one-year contract with the Detroit Red Wings on July 31, 2006.
 Hasek was part of the Stanley Cup championship team in 2002.
 After the NHL returned from the lockout that wiped out the 2004-05 season, he played one season with the Ottawa Senators.